ABOUT THIS COURSE

 - NEA crash course, shortened NEA approaches.

-Chris Warrington has experience in the current and previous iterations of the WJEC/EDUQAS specifications for Film Studies, provided resources for the EDUQAS GCSE key documents.
-He is head of Film Studies at Highfields School, Matlock.
-He has written about film for The Guardian, Future Publishing, The Big Picture, Film Stories and more.
-He has also written for film and television on a freelance basis for the last ten years.
+Chris Warrington has extensive experience in the current and previous iterations of the WJEC/EDUQAS specifications for Film Studies and has also provided key resources for the EDUQAS GCSE key documents.
+As a freelance film writer with over ten years’ experience, he has been published in The Guardian, Future Publishing, The Big Picture, Film Stories and more.